MetaMask/metamask-extension/test/unit/development/sample-changelog.md

 - Added ability to send ether.
 - Fixed bugs related to using Javascript numbers, which lacked appropriate precision.
-- Replaced Etherscan main-net provider with our own production RPC.
+- Replaced Etherzero main-net provider with our own production RPC.

 ## 1.4.0 2016-04-08